slowernews/wisdom-tldr/README.md

 > *'The best way to cheer yourself up is to try to cheer someone else up.' -- Mark Twain*

+> *'Play on people’s need to believe to create a cult-like following.' -- Robert Greene (27th law of power)*

 CHALLENGE: Beware to whom are you a mentor.

 > *'Do not teach a starving man to fish.'*